shriya-kamat/shriya-kamat/README.md

 ---

 ## **📌 What I’m Up To**
-- 🚀 **Currently Working On:** Blockchain-based mark sheet verification
+- 🚀 **Currently Working On:** Hybrid ConvNeXt–Swin Transformer Model for Diabetic Retinopathy Detection
 - 📚 **Learning:** Advanced AI, Cryptography
-- 🎯 **Goals for 2025:** Master Deep Learning, Contribute to Open Source
+- 🎯 **Goals for 2026:** Master Deep Learning, Contribute to Open Source

 💻 **Thanks for stopping by!** Feel free to explore my work and reach out. 🚀